leavez/LazyWarningChecker/README.md

 ## What
 LazyWarningChecker is:
 - a script that print matched warnings from Xcode's build log.

-- also a solution that moves the "Treat Warnings as Errors" feature to commit time, with configurable rules, without blocking debugging.
+- a solution that moves the "Treat Warnings as Errors" feature to commit time, with configurable rules, without blocking debugging.
+- also a tool to generate a blame report of warnings.

 #### Why "Treat Warnings as Errors"?